grotius-cnc/memoryOverTCPIP/README.md

 How it works.

-Program cyclus:
+Program cyclus for the memory transfer:

 	1. The server will wait until the client is up.
-	2. When client is up, it will transfer the picture trough the socket connection to the server.
+	2. When client is up, it will transfer the memory trough the socket connection to the server.
-	3. The server will recieve packages and will send a confirmation text message to the client to keep the process going.
+	3. The server will recieve a memory package and will send a confirmation text message back to the client to keep the process going.
-	4. When the client has recieved the text message, it will send the next package cq. chunk until data transfer is completed.
+	4. When the client has recieved the confirmation text message, it will send the next memory package until transfer is complete.

+Explaining sending memory over the internet:

+	Some of us will just save a openGl texture to a file, open and recreate the texture in a other program and show the output on the screen.
+This wil result in a slow update ratio.
+Transferring the memory would be more effiecent.

+	So i build a memory chunker first.
+This took me 2 day's inluding testing.
+	The chunker creates packages (chunks) from the memory size.

+	After that i was able to create a server-client program.

+	Now it can transfer raw memory data.

+	You can think about not saving the texture or bitmap to a file before transferring.
+	No it now sends the packages in the gluBytes, or whatever.

+	The chunker has a tiny template class where more datatypes are welcome to transfer.

+	So far so good, No threading and no mutex is show'n today.

 Considerations: